apace7/local_volume_database/docs/source/usage.rst

 The following are the available tables (in CSV and FITS file formats).
 The fits files are limited to the GitHub release pages while the CSV files are included in both the GitHub release and main.

 * **comb_all**: the union of all tables and includes all systems in the LVDB.
 Users are recommended to use this table.
-This table has an additional column `table` that specifies the table origin of the system. **Only included in the release page.**
+This table has an additional column `table` that specifies the table origin of the system. **Only included in the release page.** As of v1.1.0 only the combined table is included in the release page.
 * **dwarf_mw** : Milky Way dwarf galaxies (the most distant dwarf galaxy is Eridanus II at ~ 350 kpc).
 * **dwarf_m31**: M31 dwarf galaxies.
 * **dwarf_local_field**: dwarf galaxies outside of MW/M31 within the Local Field to a distance of ~ 3 Mpc.
 This is an extension of galaxies from McConnachie 2012 compilation.